-Weeknight dinners can be even quicker to prepare if you plan things in advance.
-Having cooked and flavored ground beef on hand can help you throw meals together in minutes, a must on busy weekdays.
+How long can you store cooked ground beef in the fridge?
+Weeknight dinners can be even quicker to prepare if you plan things.
+Cooked and flavored ground beef can help you cook meals in minutes instead of hours.

 But just how far in advance can you plan?
-For example, with things like cooked ground beef, how long can you keep them in storage?
+For example, how long can you keep cooked ground beef in storage?

 How Long Does Cooked Ground Beef Last in The Fridge?